qiqqq/nuxt3-blog-template/content/first-example-blog-post.md

 avatar: https://i.pravatar.cc/40?img=1
 date: Jun 16, 2023
 image: https://picsum.photos/1200/520?random=4
-excerpt: Forgiveness is a powerful tool for healing and personal growth.
+description: Forgiveness is a powerful tool for healing and personal growth.
 While it can be difficult to forgive someone who has hurt us, holding onto resentment and anger can have a range of negative effects on our mental and physical well-being.
 ---
 Forgiveness is a powerful tool for healing and personal growth.
 While it can be difficult to forgive someone who has hurt us, holding onto resentment and anger can have a range of negative effects on our mental and physical well-being.
 Here are some ways that forgiveness can improve your life: